 Herbs traditionally used topically to heal damaged skin, promote lymph circulation, and possibly treat the underlying cause of various skin conditions may be helpful.
 You should check with your doctor before using any of these remedies.
 Some examples include:

 Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies for the treatment of erythema based on their knowledge and experience.
-Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and psychological makeup.
+Before prescribing a remedy, homeopaths take into account a person's constitutional type, includes your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for an individual.

-- Apis mellifica -- for skin rashes that feel hot and dry and are sensitive to touch; may be accompanied by sore throat.
+- Apis mellifica: For skin rashes that feel hot and dry and are sensitive to touch; may be accompanied by sore throat.
 Symptoms are relieved by cool drinks and baths and worsened by heat and warm liquids.
 This remedy is most appropriate for individuals who often feel sad, disappointed, or even depressed.
-They tend to cry easily but may also be irritable and envious by nature.
-They're also not thirsty but may crave milk
+They tend to cry easily, but may also be irritable and envious by nature.
+They are also not thirsty but may crave milk.

 Beers MH, Porter RS, et al. The Merck Manual of Diagnosis and Therapy.
 18th ed.
 Whitehouse Station, NJ: Merck Research Laboratories; 2006:1642-1644.

 Blumenthal M, Goldberg A, Brinckmann J, eds.
 Herbal Medicine: Expanded Commission E Monographs.
 Newton, Mass: Integrative Medicine Communications; 2000:230-239, 253-263, 419-423.

 Bolognia: Dermatology.
 3rd ed.
 St. Louis, MO: Elsevier Saunders; 2012.